 You will study three modules that will provide you with foundational knowledge in economic history, two modules that will make sure all Master students gain common basic knowledge of methods and concepts, three modules that teach the specific methodological skills in "quantitative" as well as "qualitative" economic history, one module running over three semesters to learn about research and debate, and one mandatory internship to apply your knowledge and sharpen your career profile.

 Life after Your Degree

-Our degree will prepare you for undertaking a Ph.D. in either discipline or a research-based career.
+Our degree will prepare you for undertaking a Ph.D. in either discipline or research-based career.
 Economists with interdisciplinary training are in great demand in the financial sector and in internationally oriented companies, organizations, foundations, and administrative bodies.
-A range of career fields require a combination of historical and economic expertise.
+A range of career fields requires a combination of historical and economic expertise.
 You can go for a career in research divisions of companies and banks or in research institutes and public administrative bodies.

 You can start with political, financial, and government consulting, or with archive and foundation management.
 You can work for museums or the publishing industry.
 You can become a journalist in science or business journalism.
-And if you are interested in higher education management, public relations, business consulting and marketing the degree provides you with a competitive tool.
+And if you are interested in higher education management, public relations, business consulting, and marketing the degree provides you with a competitive tool.